-How debt buyers make money.
 Debt buyers normally buy thousands of debts in bulk sales from original creditors at deeply discounted prices.
-Debt buyers make money by acquiring debts cheaply, and then trying to collect from the debtors.
+Debt buyers make money by acquiring debts cheaply and then trying to collect from the debtors.
 Even if the debt buyer collects only a fraction of the amount owed on a debt it buys—say, two or three times what it paid for the debt—it still makes a significant profit.
-This is why you often get the best settlement offer after a debt buyer has purchased your debt.
+So, you often get the best settlement offer after a debt buyer has purchased your debt.

 If you're receiving demand letters and phone calls from a debt buyer about a legitimate debt—and the debt buyer hasn't filed a lawsuit against you—the first decision you should make is whether you should ignore the debt or deal with the debt buyer.

-If the debt is outside the statute of limitations—the time period in which the debt buyer must bring its lawsuit—you can safely ignore the debt buyer’s demands.
+If the debt is outside the statute of limitations (the period in which the debt buyer must bring its lawsuit), you can safely ignore the debt buyer's demands.
 Usually, the statute of limitations falls somewhere between three to six years.

 If the debt is recent and you have income or assets that can be taken to pay the debt, you probably should consider dealing with the matter before the debt buyer sues you.
 It might make sense to hire an attorney to send the debt buyer a letter asking for additional information about the debt.
 Sometimes debt buyers will stop their attempts to collect once they know you have counsel.
 If the debt buyer continues to hound you for payment, an attorney can help you arrange a settlement.
 You might find that you can reach a compromise that will allow you to slash your delinquent debt by as much as 40-75%.
 (Be aware that you might have to pay taxes on the forgiven amount.)

 Removing negative information from your credit report.
 You should always ask the debt buyer to have the original creditor remove derogatory information from your credit report as part of any settlement.
 The debt buyer is unlikely to agree, but making the request gives you leverage during the settlement negotiations.
-If the debt buyer believes that your request is a deal breaker, it may be willing to accept less money in settlement.
-(Learn more in Debt Buyers and Your Credit Report.)
+If the debt buyer believes that your request is a deal-breaker, it might be willing to accept less money in a settlement.

 Also, the debt buyer could sue you if you fail to make payments under the new agreement.
 It's much easier for a debt buyer to sue you on a new contract than to sue you on the original debt.

 What happens when you respond to the suit.
-If you respond to the suit, the debt buyer will have to prove you owe the money and that it owns the debt.
+If you respond to the suit, the debt buyer will have to prove you owe money and that it owns the debt.
 Debt buyers rarely succeed in litigation against consumers who fight back.
 This is due in large part to the fact that debt buyers often lack the documentation required to prove their case in court.
 Though, if the debt buyer has all of the documentation that it needs to prove its case, you might want to try settling the case before it goes to trial.
-The debt buyer could be willing to settle for less than you owe in order to avoid the expense of a trial.
-(To learn more, see What To Do If A Debt Buyer Sues You).
+The debt buyer could be willing to settle for less than you owe to avoid the expense of a trial.